k2view-academy/K2View-Academy/articles/05_DB_interfaces/09_fabric_API_for_DB_interfaces.md

   * cell(int i) - returns the cell at position I (starts by zero), null if row is empty.
 * Use the isEmpty() method to know if the row has data.
 * To iterate column names and data simultaneously, use the values() method.
-* This Map cannot be changed and edited.
+* This map cannot be changed or edited.
 Trying to change this object will result in a runtime exception.

 To view the list of Fabric APIs, click **http://[Fabric IP address]:3213/static/doc/user-api/index.html**